CardiffUniversityComputationalRobotics/a1_hl_control_config/README.md

 ## 1. Quick Start

+**:warning: :warning: The high level control (most of this package) is meant to be used with the simulated Unitree A1 Robot.
+For the real-world robot, the capabilities of this package are barely used. :warning: :warning:**

 You don't need a physical robot to run the following demos.

 ### 1.1.
 Walking demo in RVIZ: